alex-spataru/QtApp-Template/README.md

 - `clang-format` integration.
 - `.gitignore` file for Qt projects

-**Note:** this repo does not make use of sub-modules because I modified CuteLogger to be able to compile directly with the application.

 I made this repo to stop wasting time when I need to create a new project, it may or may not be updated frequently.
 If this project helped you, star this repository to make it more visible to other Qt developers.
 Contributions welcome :)

 ## Screenshot of UI & features